Search By Keyword Across All LC Finding Aids

 Navigating with the Table of Contents

 Up to five levels of series and subseries in a Contents List are arranged in the Table of Contents.
-Click onto open or close this navigation aid.
+Click on « Navigate Contents List to open or close this navigation aid.
 When open, the series or subseries you are currently viewing is bolded.

 Click on any series or subseries link in the Table of Contents to jump to that section of the Contents List.
 Long Tables of Contents are scrollable.

-When Tables of Contents contain nested levels of series and subseries, useto open the complete hierarchy and to close the hierarchy.
+When Tables of Contents contain nested levels of series and subseries, use Expand All to open the complete hierarchy and Collapse All to close the hierarchy.

-- for the native XML version.
+- Full Text, XML format for the native XML version.
 The XML format uses the EAD XML Schema.

 The warning Access restrictions apply appears on finding aids that have restrictions on access to part or all of the collection.
 The warning Some or all content stored offsite appears when any part of the collection is held in remote storage.

-Click Research Center holding that collection for more information about the restrictions or to submit an advance notice request to use the collection.to email the appropriate
+Click Contact Us to email the appropriate Research Center holding that collection for more information about the restrictions or to submit an advance notice request to use the collection.

 To help you create citations, each finding aid full display page contains hidden HTML metatags with Dublin Core and MODS metadata.
-Following LC standards, this application uses the followingmetatags: DC.title, DC.creator, DC.publisher, DC.date, DC.identifier, DC.type, DC.language, and DC.subject.
+Following LC standards, this application uses the following Dublin Core metatags: DC.title, DC.creator, DC.publisher, DC.date, DC.identifier, DC.type, DC.language, and DC.subject.